 There are some quite frightening dashcam videos available online showing the double pendulum effect in operation on towed caravans.
 Caravan Rollover page shows three of them.

-The critical speed is related to many issues.
-The major ones are the ratio of tow vehicle to caravan weight, the length of that hitch overhang, tow ball mass - and very much so - excess speed.
-If you are towing a caravan that is appreciably heavier than the tow vehicle you are at far greater risk than if not.
+The major factors include the ratio of tow vehicle to caravan weight, the length of hitch overhang, tow ball mass and excess speed.
+If you are towing a caravan that is heavier than the tow vehicle you are at far greater risk than if not.
 This is particularly so when descending any steep gradient at speed - and even more so in there are also bends and/or side winds.

 why not buy a book?